boyerst/vampires-mongoose/README.md

 Maybe you can do this simply by providing this array to insert method and it will create a document for each object in the array?

-If you're stuck, click below
+If you're stuck, click below.

 <details>